despaintroy/ECE1400-Recitation/Final Project/Final_Project_Tips.md

 ## Document Setup

 1. Create your main, .c, and .h files.
-The assignment description requires these files be named `RootTable.c`, `MyLinkedList.h`, and `MyLinkedList.c`.
+The assignment description requires these files be named `RootTable.c`, `myLinkedList.h`, and `myLinkedList.c`.

-2. Write a simple program where the main function in `RootTable.c` calls another function in `MyLinkedList.c` to print a "Hello World" message.
+2. Write a simple program where the main function in `RootTable.c` calls another function in `myLinkedList.c` to print a "Hello World" message.
 This is just to test that we can compile the files correctly

 3. Create a makefile, then run the simple test program.